yugr/rust-slides/features/cons/arithmetic-checks/analysis.md

 C++ also has mechanisms to catch overflows and they are sometimes enabled even in production code (see [README](overflow-checks/README.md)).

-2024 CVE stats: 260 out of total 33k i.e. 1%.
+2024 CVE stats: 274 out of total 33k i.e. 1%.
-This is 10x fewer than memory errors which explains why overflow checks are disabled by default.
+This is more than 10x less than memory errors which explains why overflow checks are disabled by default.

 TODO:
   - why is this feature needed ?